piinalpin/django-crud-sqlite/README.md

     :
 ]
 ```
-5. Create the model to save the collection into database `app/models.py`
+5. Create the model to define the table structure of database and save the collection into database `app/models.py`
 ```python
 from django.db import models
 from django.urls import reverse